syncfusion-content/xamarin-docs/Xamarin/Charts/zoompan.md

 **Scroll**

-The [`Scroll`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered while panning, and this is a cancelable event.
+The [`Scroll`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered while panning, and this is a cancellable event.
 The argument contains the following information.

 * [`Axis`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartScrollEventArgs.html#Syncfusion_SfChart_XForms_ChartScrollEventArgs_Axis) – Instance of the axis whose range is changed while panning.
 This event is triggered for each axis in the chart.
 * [`ZoomPosition`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartScrollEventArgs.html#Syncfusion_SfChart_XForms_ChartScrollEventArgs_ZoomPosition) – the current zoom position of the axis.
-* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartScrollEventArgs.html#Syncfusion_SfChart_XForms_ChartScrollEventArgs_Cancel) – used to set a value indicating whether the scrolling should be canceled.
+* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartScrollEventArgs.html#Syncfusion_SfChart_XForms_ChartScrollEventArgs_Cancel) – used to set a value indicating whether the scrolling should be cancelled.

 **ResetZoom**